Why Offer the PSAT 8/9?

 Actionable Insights

-When used with other tests in the SAT Suite, it helps educators measure year-over-year performance from the aggregate to individual level.
+Leaders who use this as the entry point to the SAT Suite can measure year-over-year performance from the aggregate level down to the individual level.
 Results typically come within two weeks of testing, allowing educators to quickly address instructional needs.

 A Foundation for Success

-It helps students build familiarity with the SAT and its format.
-Students will also be able to understand where they need to focus academically so they can reach their target SAT score.
+The PSAT 8/9 helps students build familiarity with the SAT and its format.
+Students will also be able to understand where they need to focus academically and build their skills so they can reach their target SAT score.

 PLAY VIDEO